 Why This Work Is Happening

 Over the years, many trees have needed to be removed for the health and safety of park visitors and nearby residents.
-This work will replace trees that have been removed.
+This work has replaced trees that have been removed.
 Additional environmentally sustainable improvements will be made to the area.

 Why ReGreening Matters